A complex published transfer lace to electronic repeat for download/ GIMP editing

 When the completed repeat is marked, unfasten the snaps and move the card down by one row.
 You will now see the marks you have made through the top row of each set on the master card.
 Mark through each lower row any blank squares in the row above.

-The first preselection row is from right to left with color 1, which will knit from right to left, moving toward the color changer where colors are changed every 2 rows.
-This color separation will not work for fabrics that require the same needles knitting for 2 rows.
+The first preselection row is from left to right with color 1, which will knit in pattern from right to left, moving toward the color changer where colors are changed every 2 rows.
+This color separation will not work for fabrics that require the same needle selections repeating for pairs of rows throughout.

 I have used these images to illustrate color separations in far older posts.